-- A. School sponsored activities where the student uses school provided transportation, or the Principal pre approves the absence as school sponsored. - B. Documented medical appointments with a signed doctor's note. - C. Mandated legal appointments (with a note from the appropriate legal entity).

-- D. College visits with corresponding notes from the college recruiting or admissions office.
+- A. School-sponsored activities where the student uses school-provided transportation, or the Principal pre-approves the absence as school-sponsored. - B. Documented medical appointments with a signed doctor's note. - C. Mandated legal appointments (with a note from the appropriate legal entity). - D. College visits with corresponding notes from the college recruiting or admissions office.
 Travel time of no more than two days in addition to the day of the college visit will be allowed for most college visits.
-Allowed travel time will be determined by the Building Principal. - E. Job Shadow opportunities pre-arranged through the counselor with the required signed documentation returned to the office.
-Only one job shadow per semester will be exempt. - F. Family emergency/bereavement with approval from the building principal. - G. Make up work will be required for all school-related and exempted absences upon their return to school, unless the teacher has given an extended due date.
-Students who do not check-out prior to leaving for a school-related absence will not receive an exempt absence and will become ineligible for all activities the following week.
-If the exempted absence was unexpected, such as the case of a family emergency or bereavement, the standard policy is one day to make up work for each day absent.
+Allowed travel time will be determined by the Building Principal. - E. Job Shadow opportunities need to be pre-arranged through the counselor with the required signed documentation returned to the office.
+Only one job shadow per semester will be exempt. - F. Family emergency/bereavement with approval from the building principal. - G. Make-up work will be required for all school-related and exempted absences upon their return to school, unless the teacher has given an extended due date.
+If the exempted absence was unexpected, such as in the case of a family emergency or bereavement, the standard policy is one day to make up work for each day absent.
 Students will receive a "zero" or lesser credit for any make-up work not handed in by the deadline assigned by the teacher.